-AP Calculus AB: 1 credit - This is a college level course that covers material equal to one semester of college work.
-Students are required to have and use a graphing calculator.
+AP Calculus AB: 1 credit - This is a asynchronous college level course that covers material equal to one semester of college work.
+Students are required to have and independently use a graphing calculator.
 Students who successfully complete this course will be able to work with functions represented in a variety of ways, determine limits of expressions, understand the meaning of a derivative in terms of a rate of change and local linear approximation, define the derivative of a function and find the derivative and integral of functions, apply differentiation techniques to the Theory of Extrema to sketch functions, solve related rates problems, optimization problems, and apply the Mean Value Theorem, understand the meaning of the definite integral, apply integration techniques to area between curves, volumes, length of curves and average value of function, use trigonometric and algebraic substitutions, and solve differential equations.
-Prerequisite - Pre-Calculus.
+The ultimate goal of the course is to prepare for the College Board AP exam which, with a qualifying score, can earn students college credit at many post-secondary institutions.
+Prerequisite: Pre-Calculus.

-AP Calculus BC: 1 credit - This course is designed to prepare students, who have successfully completed AP Calculus AB, for the BC level Advanced Placement Examination of the College Board.
-It is a college level course that covers material equivalent to a 2nd course in college calculus.
+AP Calculus BC: 1 credit - This asynchronous course is designed to prepare students, who have successfully completed AP Calculus AB, for the BC level Advanced Placement Examination of the College Board.
+It is a independent college level course that covers material equivalent to a 2nd course in college calculus.
 This is a rigorous course which requires mastery and recall of all AP Calculus AB topics.
-Prerequisite - AP Calculus AB.
+The ultimate goal of the course is to prepare for the College Board AP exam which, with a qualifying score, can earn students college credit at many post-secondary institutions.
+Prerequisite: AP Calculus AB.

-AP Statistics AB: 1 credit - This is a college level course that covers material equal to one semester of college work.
-This course is activity driven, with applications in gaming scenarios, population growth, and sports.
+AP Statistics AB: 1 credit - This is a asynchronous college level course that covers material equal to one semester of college work.
+This independent course is activity driven, with applications in gaming scenarios, population growth, and sports.
 Students who successfully complete this course will be able to perform exploratory analysis of data, making use of graphical and numerical techniques to study patterns, apply sampling techniques to estimate population statistics, anticipate patterns by producing models using probability and simulation, and make statistical inferences using appropriate models.
+The ultimate goal of the course is to prepare for the College Board AP exam which, with a qualifying score, can earn students college credit at many post-secondary institutions.

-Algebra 1: 1 credit - In this Pennsylvania Algebra I Keystone Exam aligned course, students will be introduced to linear equations and inequalities including models and graphs.
+Algebra 1: 1 credit - In this Pennsylvania Algebra 1 Keystone Exam aligned course, students will be introduced to linear equations and inequalities including models and graphs.
 This class will continue with the study of systems of linear equations and inequalities as well as exponents, polynomial expressions, radicals, quadratic functions, and data analysis.
-Students enrolled in this class are required to take the Pennsylvania Algebra 1 Keystone exam at the conclusion of this class.
+Students enrolled in this class are required to take the physically proctored Pennsylvania Algebra Keystone exam at the conclusion of this class.
 Available Sections: Honors, CP, Algebraic Concepts

 Algebra 2: 1 credit - This course reviews the ideas and concepts taught in Algebra 1 along with a serious investigation of advanced algebraic concepts including: quadratic equations, systems of equations, complex numbers, exponential and logarithmic functions, matrices and determinants, polynomial functions and radical functions and exponents.
 Available Sections: Honors, CP.
-Prerequisite - Algebra 1.
+Prerequisite: Algebra 1.

 Applications of Algebra: 1 credit - This course covers the second half of Algebra 1.
 This class will focus primarily on systems of linear equations and inequalities as well as exponents, polynomial expressions, radicals, quadratic functions, and data analysis.
-Students enrolled in this class are required to take the Pennsylvania Algebra 1 Keystone exam at the conclusion of this class.
-Prerequisite - Introduction of Algebra.
+Students enrolled in this class are required to take the physically proctored Pennsylvania Algebra Keystone exam at the conclusion of this class.
+Prerequisite: Introduction to Algebra.